Diffusive buckling fronts in lattice-based metamaterials: Conclusions

 Investigating the dynamic buckling behavior under uniaxial compression of 3D-printed, regular lattice-based metamaterials comprised of flexible bonds connecting rigid nodes, we mapped the design space that controls different buckling modes, delineating the transition from global to local buckling.
 In these dissipative, overdamped structures we find that local buckling, triggered by exceeding a threshold strain, propagates as diffusive front.
 Increasing the bond slenderness changes the response to applied strain from uniform local buckling patterns to non-uniformly buckled configurations, where weak coupling accommodates domain walls between regions corresponding to differently oriented configurations.
 Bond slenderness also controls the strain-dependent Poisson's ratio, making it possible to move from normal elastic to deeply auxetic behavior.

 A 3D-continuum model for the evolution of the node rotations during buckling in overdamped, lattice-based metamaterials leads to a set of coupled reaction-diffusion equations.
 Both forcing terms change sign with increasing applied strain, transitioning from being sinks to source terms that enhance node rotation.
 The model, validated by our experiments, captures the onset and the propagation of buckling instabilities through coefficients that depend on material properties as well as local geometry.
 We show that this opens up opportunities for deliberate manipulation and control of cascading buckling events, for example by designing heterogeneities into the lattice.
+Since local bond bending and node rotation are essential for the formation of diffusive buckling front that allow for controlled manipulation, lattice designs should not be too restrictive for node rotations.
 We expect that this approach could be reversed and used to extract the local material properties in a given metamaterial, in particular when combined with physics-based machine learning \cite{hernandez2025data}.
 While our experiments and modeling apply to the regime where material properties can be taken as constant, the viscoelastic behavior of polyjet-printed resin should, in principle, also make it possible to enter regimes where the dynamical response of the metamaterial becomes trainable \cite{jaeger2024training}.
 In that case, repeated forcing via an appropriately chosen training protocol could condition the structures to respond in a targeted manner \cite{gowen2025training,gowen2025training2}.